graycoreio/daffodil/libs/design/src/molecules/card/README.md

 <design-land-example-viewer-container example="raised-card"></design-land-example-viewer-container>

 ### Theming
-The color of a card background or border can be defined by using the `color` property.
-There's no default color property defined, and if one is not defined in its usage, the card background will display the base color of the application.
+The default background color of a card is light gray, but it can be updated to one of the supported colors by using the `color` property.

 Supported colors: `primary | secondary | tertiary | white | black | theme | theme-contrast`